ThatGuyJacobee/ReviewR/README.md

 ---
 # Configuration
-There are a few changes you would need to do if you want the app to work (since I deprecated my database and reset tokens).
+There are a few changes you would need to do if you want the app to work for yourself (since I deprecated my database and reset tokens).

 1) Head over to your App.xaml.cs and edit line 32 with your own database connection string following the format which is uncommented.
 2) In the file, also change line 53 with your own IGDB token which can be taken from: https://api-docs.igdb.com/#account-creation.